HSF/hsf.github.io/organization/_posts/2021/2021-01-07-coordination.md

 ### HDR Institute - Letter of Collaboration

-We have been contacted by Mark Neubauer and Shih-Chieh Hsu asking for a letter of intention to collborate if their NSF proposal for *HDR Institute: Accelerated AI Algorithms for Data-Driven Discovery* is funded.
+We have been contacted by Mark Neubauer and Shih-Chieh Hsu asking for a letter of intention to collaborate if their NSF proposal for *HDR Institute: Accelerated AI Algorithms for Data-Driven Discovery* is funded.
 Proposal:

 > Graeme Stewart has agreed to coordinate the collaboration between the HEP Software Foundation (HSF) and A3D3.
-This collaboration will include AI efforts in event reconstruction and software triggering, and cohosting training and community events of mutual interest.
+This collaboration will include AI efforts in event reconstruction and software triggering, and co-hosting training and community events of mutual interest.

 A summary of the proposal and draft letter (it's the NSF standard text) are attached to Indico.

-The coordination group are favourable.
+The coordination group is favourable.
 Please give any feedback or comment by 11 January.

 ### Working Group Convenors for 2021